 SPECIAL INTRODUCTORY OFFER!

-Our basic Air Sampling package as an Add-On to your full home inspection is offered at $195 which includes a Limited Mold Inspection and for two air samples (1 indoors & 1 outdoors) and includes all lab fees. ($225 without a Full Home Inspection when available).
-Additional air samples or surface samples are available at $75 each.
+Our basic Air Sampling package as an Add-On to your full home inspection is offered at $195 which includes a Limited Mold Inspection and for two air samples (1 indoors & 1 outdoors) with lab analysis by EMSL Analytical, Inc. ($225 without a Full Home Inspection when available).
+Additional air samples or surface samples are available at $50 each.
 One additional sample is recommended per 1000 sq. ft or in special areas of concern.
 The lab reports are separate from the Home Inspection report and takes an additional 24 to 72 hours to receive the lab reports from drop off.